MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-tasks-collab-space.md

 # Advanced collaboration with AI-powered Planner tasks

 Sales teams work together closely and use apps like Microsoft Planner to manage their tasks efficiently.
 Numerous critical next steps and action items emerge in their daily conversations.
-However, many of these tasks are not captured and tracked, leading to missed opportunities and lost revenue.
+However, many of these tasks aren't captured and tracked, leading to missed opportunities and lost revenue.

 The AI powered Planner tasks feature in Copilot for Sales helps sellers to stay on top of their action items by suggesting tasks that are related to their accounts and opportunities.
 This feature seamlessly integrates with the collaboration spaces in Teams and helps sellers to capture and track tasks that are discussed in their conversations.
 It automatically turns important discussions into Planner tasks, making it easy to track important activities.
 Sellers can also assign tasks to the right people and set deadlines.